GIGABOOST.AI

 This is what GIGABOOST.AI's matching engine scores across 25 factors before surfacing any name.
 Founders are using these tools to build a pipeline of 300+ vetted leads in under an hour.
 They then set up their LinkedIn warming and email sequences to run in the background.
 While the AI handles the "handshakes," the founder spends their time in the approval queue, ensuring every message is sharp, before moving interested leads into a secure data room.

-The goal is to go from "zero" to "booked calendar" in less than 14 days, using a system that starts for as little as $1 to start a trial.
+The goal is to go from "zero" to "booked calendar" in less than 14 days, using a system that gets founders from zero to booked calendar.

 Take Control of the Narrative